neXt Company Theatre Has Closed

 SterlingForever.com Helps Fund This Season's Programs

-In addition to a generous grand, this sponsor also donated some very special products to raise funds via our grand auction.
-We have 2 very special Crescent Sterling Silver Rings for you to bid on!
+In addition to a generous grant, this sponsor also donated some very special products to raise funds via our grand auction.
+We have 2 very special Crescent Sterling Silver Rings in stock for you to bid on!
 These are among the most popular sterling silver rings featured in their webstore and will very likely attract a lot of attention, since they have been promoted on their Facebook and Twitter accounts for the past year.
 Don't miss out!

 We love them and we think you should love them, too!
 Please click on the logos of the sponsors of the recent Rocky Horror Picture Show 2012 in St. Catharines to find out more about each organization.